As offices continue to reopen, space is something that has to be reimagined.

 2. Helps you make a good first impression

 The aesthetics of your lobby and entryway are important, but how it makes people feel is what leaves a lasting impression.
-A visitor management system allows you to focus on the person, not the paperwork, and ensures a worry-free arrival for any guest visiting the office.
+A modern visitor management system allows you to focus on the person, not the paperwork, and ensures a worry-free arrival for any guest visiting the office.
 Some VMS allow you to email guests in advance, so you can send directions and tips to alleviate any unneeded stress upon arrival.

 VMS also allow you to simplify the sign-in process.
 Hosts can receive automatic notifications when a guest arrives, reducing guest wait-time and giving you more of an opportunity to focus on the guest experience.